APPLE MACINTOSH CAC ENABLER (aka MIDDLEWARE) PAGE

 Note4: Need version 0.7.8

-Note5: Apple appears to be trying to be like Microsoft where 3rd party CAC enablers are not needed.
-OS X 10.6.x was the last version of Mac OS that had built in ability.
+Note5: Apple computers with Mac OS Sierra and High Sierra have a built in Smart Card ability, meaning 3rd party CAC enablers may not be needed.
+OS X 10.6.x was the last version of the Mac OS that had built in ability.
 It only worked with certain CACs and certain CAC readers.
 A lot has changed in 6 years, there are more CAC models and LOT more CAC readers available on the market.
-As you look through the tables below the Sierra built in does not have some of the capabilities you had when using other enablers.
+As you look through the tables below the Sierra [and High Sierra] built in may not have some of the capabilities you have when using 3rd part CAC enablers.

 Table 2: Verify the CAC enabling program you selected above will work with your specific CAC.